 - A lack of privacy: Unknown surveillance practices and data gathering can result in a violation of privacy rights for users.

-The way in which AI makes its decisions is still largely unknown to the general public.
+The way in which AI for creatives makes its decisions is still largely unknown to the general public.
 Additionally, since AI is a human creation, it carries human bias.
 And finally, data gathering practices are not always made clear and can lack consent.

 These issues are important to consumers and should be thoroughly considered before implementing AI broadly across one’s marketing department.